COMP122/comp122-f24/reference/TAC2mips.md

   *  `case  1 :` --> `case_1:`

  * Reference labels
-     * {var}:  the introduced varable for controlling the switch statement
+     * {var}:  the introduced variable for controlling the switch statement
      * {imm}:  an immediate value
      * {char}: an ASCII character
      * {next}: refers to the next case block